C/1945 X1 (du Toit)

-Comet du Toit, formal designation C/1945 X1, is a sungrazing comet that was observed four times by South African astronomer, Daniel du Toit, on December 1945.
+Comet du Toit, formal designation C/1945 X1, is a sungrazing comet that was observed four times by South African astronomer, Daniel du Toit, in December 1945.
 The comet is a member of the Kreutz sungrazer family.
+It passed about 400000 km from the surface of the Sun.

 Discovery and observations

 The comet was discovered by Daniel du Toit from the Harvard College Observatory of Bloemfontein, South Africa shortly after midnight on 11 December 1945, where he estimated its brightness as a 7th-magnitude object.
 He only managed to make four observations of the comet in the following nights, during which the comet rapidly moved towards the Sun.
 At the beginning of January 1946, Leland E. Cunningham calculated a preliminary orbit from du Toit's observation data, and concluded that the comet may have reached perihelion by 27–28 December 1945 which should have been a "brilliant object in the naked eye".
 However, a subsequent search on coronagraph images showed no signs of the comet, even at positions predicted by Cunningham.

 It is not certain whether or not the comet fully disintegrated during perihelion or it survived but simply remained unobserved.